Last updated Jan. 12, 2022, by Marisa Wexler, MS

 Less commonly, people with MS experience diarrhea or incontinence, a reduced ability to control bowel movements voluntarily.
 Impaction, a hard mass of stool in the rectum that cannot be eliminated, can occur in MS and contribute to incontinence.
 It usually requires medical attention to resolve.

-Factors such as diet and physical activity have a sizeable effect on bowel health, so a healthy diet with appropriate exercise is often recommended to help manage bowel issues.
+Factors such as diet and physical activity have a sizable effect on bowel health, so a healthy diet with appropriate exercise is often recommended to help manage bowel issues.
 Medications for specific symptoms may also be used (e.g., stool softeners or laxatives to ease constipation).

 Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.